Sam-Max/rcmltb/README.md

         - `SESSION`: Pyrogram Session: To generate string session use this command `python3 session_pyro_gen.py` on repo folder.
         - `UPSTREAM_BRANCH`: Upstream branch for update.
         - `TG_SPLIT_SIZE`: Telegram upload limit in bytes (max `2097151000` which is ~2GB), to automatically slice the file bigger that this size into small parts to upload to Telegram.
         - `EDIT_SLEEP_SECS`: Seconds for update the progress message regulary.
 Default to 10.

+   - MEGA
+        - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
+Get it from Mega SDK Page
+        - `MEGA_EMAIL_ID`: E-Mail ID used to sign up on mega.nz for using premium account.
+        - `MEGA_PASSWORD`: Password for mega.nz account.

 3. **Deploying on VPS Using Docker**

 - Start Docker daemon (skip if already running), if installed by snap then use 2nd command: